Introduction

 What amp did Kurt Cobain use?

 Kurt’s amplifier history is as varied as his pedals.
-Key setups include a Fender Twin Reverb (Bleach sessions), a Mesa/Boogie Studio preamp with Crown power amp (Nevermind era), and a Fender Quad Reverb with rare Utah speakers (In Utero).
-The Quad Reverb paired with the SansAmp defined the In Utero tone.
+Key setups include a Fender Twin Reverb (Bleach sessions, through Jack Endino), a Mesa/Boogie Studio preamp with Crown power amp (Nevermind era), and a Fender Quad Reverb with rare Utah speakers (In Utero).
+The Quad Reverb paired with the SansAmp is the In Utero tone.
+The full amp breakdown sits in the Amps section above.

 Did Kurt Cobain use a pedalboard?